whyboris/utilitarianism.net/content/types-of-utilitarianism.md

 The total view’s foremost practical implication is [giving great importance](/utilitarianism-and-practical-ethics#longtermism) to ensuring the long-term flourishing of civilization.
 Since the total well-being enjoyed by all future people is potentially enormous, according to the total view, the [mitigation of existential risks](/acting-on-utilitarianism#existential-risk-reduction)—which threaten to destroy this immense future value—is one of the principal moral issues facing humanity.

 Alternatives to the total view in population ethics include the _average view_, _variable value theories_, _critical level (and range) theories,_ and _person-affecting views_.
-We explain and discuss these theories in the chapter on [Population Ethics](/population-ethics).
+We explain and discuss these theories in Chapter 5: [Population Ethics](/population-ethics).

 ## Further Distinctions Among Utilitarian Theories